hashicorp/terraform-provider-azurerm/website/docs/r/storage_account_customer_managed_key.html.markdown

 * `key_name` - (Required) The name of Key Vault Key.

 * `key_version` - (Optional) The version of Key Vault Key.
-When set, disables the Automated key rotation feature.
+Remove or omit this argument to enable Automatic Key Rotation.

 ## Attributes Reference